A Brief Inquiry into Online Relationships: Recording and development

 In July 2017, the 1975's drummer and co-producer George Daniel discovered Healy was using heroin again, only hours before performing at the Latitude Festival.
 The band held an intervention afterward, and the singer promised to detox once they traveled to Los Angeles to record A Brief Inquiry into Online Relationships.
 The initial recording sessions began in August at the Angelic Residential Recording Studio in Northamptonshire.
 In September, the singer went on a tirade while under the influence of benzodiazepine, proclaiming he would continue to smoke heroin while telling the band members: "Listen, everyone has to get onboard because I'm the fucking main deal.
 If you want songs, we're just going to have to get on with it."
 Realising the seriousness of his actions, Healy declared his intention to enter a drug rehabilitation centre and treat his heroin addiction.
 The 1975 travelled to Los Angeles the following month, recording at the Sunset Marqui until Halloween, when Healy left to seek treatment at a rehab in Barbados.

-Healy spent seven weeks in Barbados between November and December, an experience which inspired several songs on A Brief Inquiry into Online Relationships; he used songwriting as a means of catharsis that allowed him to gain a sense of purpose and wellbeing.
+Healy spent seven weeks in Barbados between November and December, an experience that inspired several songs on A Brief Inquiry into Online Relationships; he used songwriting as a means of catharsis that allowed him to gain a sense of purpose and wellbeing.
 The singer wrote "Surrounded by Heads and Bodies" about Angela, a woman he met in rehab.
 Although the pair rarely interacted, he felt a connection with her, and a later conversation revealed they lived on the same street in Manchester.
 The song's title stems from David Foster Wallace's Infinite Jest (1996), which Healy read during his time in Barbados.
 "I Couldn't Be More In Love" was also inspired by the experience, with the singer saying it is "not about love at all", but rather explores "being terrified of what happens when people stop caring".
 Healy and Daniel remained in contact during his time in rehab, which represented the longest time the two had spent apart, and the latter said: "It was a worrying time, because we’re so symbiotic, there can’t be problems like that."